dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

 ---
 ## Volume Group Snapshot Feature
 The Dell CSM Volume Group Snapshotter is an operator which extends Kubernetes API to support crash-consistent snapshots of groups of volumes.
-Volume Group Snapshot supports Powerflex and Powerstore driver.
+Volume Group Snapshot supports PowerFlex and PowerStore driver.

 In order to use Volume Group Snapshots, ensure the volume snapshot module is enabled.
 - Kubernetes Volume Snapshot CRDs